foundersandcoders/jwt_workshop/Step4.md

 }
 ```

-## Step 3 register the authentication strategy in server.js
+### Step 3 - Register the authentication strategy in server.js

 ```